Charles Godfrey Gunther

-Charles Godfrey Gunther (April 7, 1822 – January 22, 1885) was a Democratic Mayor of New York City from 1864 until 1866.
+Charles Godfrey Gunther (April 7, 1822 – January 22, 1885) was mayor of New York City from 1864 until 1866.

 Early life

 Gunther was born in New York on April 7, 1822, into a family of recent immigrants from Germany.
 His father, Christian G. Gunther, was a wealthy fur merchant, and Gunther would eventually join the family business.

 Gunther was also a volunteer firefighter for many years.

 Political career

 Gunther was active in Tammany Hall politics since his teenage years.

-In 1861 he ran for Mayor, but lost to Republican George Opdyke in an election fraught with Civil War complications.
+In 1861 he ran for mayor as a Democrat, but lost to Republican George Opdyke in an election fraught with Civil War complications.
 In 1863 Gunther ran again and was elected, serving his two-year term from 1864 until 1866.

 Later life

 After leaving politics, Gunther became a railroad executive, working in that capacity until his death in New York on January 22, 1885.

 He was buried in Brooklyn's Green-Wood Cemetery.